-- " City Community Development, Planning, Public Works, and Engineering Departments
+- " City Community Development, Planning, Public Works, Police, and Engineering Departments

 - " Yakima Bike and Walks

-- " Mt.
-Adams Cycling Club
+- " Yakima Basin VELO

 - " YVCOG

 - " Local bike shops

 - " Yakima Greenway

 - " Yakima Transit

-- " City of Yakima Planning, Public Works, and Police Departments.

 The PAC met three times over the course of the project, in April, June, and September of 2015.
 The PAC provided valuable input to the project regarding the project vision and goals, education and outreach ideas, network planning, and priority projects.